mattbrailsford/umbraco-fluidity/docs/_pages/01-overview-02-getting-started.md

 As you can see, with very little code you can start to create very powerful interfaces for your custom models.

-To see all the possible configuration options for each of the UI components, be sure to check out the Reference section.
+To see all the possible configuration options for each of the UI components, be sure to check out the [API section]({{ site.baseurl }}/api/conventions/).